Build an overlay checkout

 paddle_button

-class to an element, which Paddle.js turns into a checkout trigger. - You can pass items and settings as data attributes against the element.
+class to an element, which Paddle.js turns into a checkout launcher. - You can pass items and settings as data attributes against the element.

 - Recommended when you can't use JavaScript.